DL6DBN/AstroPi/README.md

 ## SenseHAT ##

 The SenseHAT is another core element.
-It has a Colour-LED matrix, sensors for acceleration, temperature, humidiy and air pressure as well as a joystick on board abd acts as an user interface on board the ISS.
+It has a Colour-LED matrix, sensors for acceleration, magnetic field, a gyroscope, temperature, humidity and air pressure as well as a joystick on board that acts as an user interface on board the ISS.

 - [SenseHAT Hardware](https://www.raspberrypi.org/products/sense-hat/)
 - [SenseHAT Getting Started](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat)